-The Free Market is located in the basement of Sadleir House, right across from the Food Cupboard at 751 George St. N. Thanks to the dedication of OPIRG volunteers, the Free Market and Food Cupboard are open several days a week, year round.
+The Free Market is located next to the OPIRG Office in Sadleir House at 751 George St. N. Thanks to the dedication of OPIRG volunteers, the Free Market is open several days a week, year round.
 We now have a drop off bin permenantly located at the entrance of Bata Library.
 When you have clothes, household goods, books or non perishable food…drop them off in the Free Market bin at Bata library, Trent University or bring them to the basement of Sadleir House.
 All items will end up in the Free Market, to be given away at no cost to whoever needs the items.
 The house of operation do change occasionally so to find out current hours check our website or call us.

 The Free Market is always looking for volunteers who could donate 2 hours per week to keep the project going.
 If you would like to be a part of this project or would like more information, please contact OPIRG at 741-1208 or email email@example.com.